mar-ooq/Console-Tasks-Manger/README.md

 - Standard libraries only

 ## How to setup
-1. Open the folder you want to copy the repository
+1. Open the folder you want to copy the repository to
 2. Open the terminal
 3. Clone the repository:
    git clone https://github.com/mar-ooq/Console-Tasks-Manger.git